QuanBlue/Docker-VPS-Guidebook/README.md

 > **Note:** If you want to attach and control this container, you can use the following command:
 > `docker exec -it <container_n> /bin/sh`

+## Practice

+You can you can refer to [Docker Swarm lab](https://github.com/QuanBlue/Docker-practice-lab/tree/master/Intermediate/docker%20swarm/Lab%20%231%3A%20Init%20and%20Manage%20Docker%20Swarm) to create Docker Swarm.

 ## Roadmap

 Create Docker VPS

+-  [ ] Using Shell script to auto create swarm
 -  [ ] Using Docker-compose
 -  [ ] Using Virtual machine (VirtualBox)